 As a consequence of the above, it is considered that Policy EcW2 is functioning effectively.

 Action: Development plan policies are being implemented effectively.
 There is no cause for review.

 14. TOWN AND LOCAL CENTRES

-- LDP Objective 14: To develop the town and local centres as accessible, attractive, viable and
+LDP Objective 14: To develop the town and local centres as accessible, attractive, viable and vibrant places.

-- vibrant places.

-Policy Re eference: EcW3, EcW4, EcW5 & EcW6.
+Polic y Reference: EcW3, EcW4, EcW5 & EcW6.

-SA Obje ctive Reference: 1, 2, 7 & 8.
+SA O bjective Reference: 1, 2, 7 & 8.

-Indicato r Target Trigger Point
+Indicator Target Outcome: Trigger Point

-Outcome:

-14.4 Local ew retail floorspace (sqm) built in HSRA.
+14.4 Local New retail floorspace (sqm) built in HSRA.
 400 sqm net floorspace completed by the end of 2031.
 No application registered by the end of 2026.

-Performo Performance Outcome:
+Perfo rmance Outcome:

-Adoption n Previous data AMR 2022 - 2023
+Adop otion Previous data AMR 2023 - 2024

-No new I HSRA. retail floorspace built in No new retail floorspace built in HSRA.
 No new retail floorspace built in HSRA.
+No new retail floorspace built in HSRA.
+No new retail floorspace built in HSRA.

-Analysis Analysis:
+Analysis:

-Develop Development of the Former Hoover Factory Site is yet to commence.
+Development of the Former Hoover Factory Site is yet to commence.
 The retail floorspace on the site

-is anticip is anticipated to be delivered as part of improvements to Pentrebach train station, which are included

-in the ne in the next phase of the South Wales Metro programme.
+Development of the Former Hoover Factory Site is yet to commence.
+The retail floorspace on the site is anticipated to be delivered as part of improvements to Pentrebach train station, which are included in the next phase of the South Wales Metro programme.

-Action: Action: Development plan policies are being implemented effectively.
-There is no cause for review. ing implemented effectively.
+Action: Development plan policies are being implemented effectively.
+There is no cause for review.

-Indicator Target Outcome: Trigger Point 14.5 Local Town Centre Health Check: Total annual amount of vacant units in the Town Centre.
+Indicator Target Outcome: Trigger Point

+14.5 Local Town Centre Health Check: Total annual amount of vacant units in the Town Centre.
 On par with Annual Welsh Town Centre Vacancy Rate.
 Vacancy Rate above Annual Welsh Town Centre Vacancy Rate over 2 consecutive years.

+Perfo Performance Outcome:

-Perfo rmance Outcome: Adop otion Previous data AMR 2022 - 2023 Velsh Town Centre Vacancy was in 15.5% in December The Welsh High Street Vacancy Rate was 16.7% in Q2 2022.
+Adop otion Previous data AMR 2023 - 2024

+The Welsh Town Centre Vacancy Rate was in 15.5% in December 2019.
 The Welsh High Street Vacancy Rate was 16.9% in Q2 2023.
+The Town Centre Vacancy Rate was 15.9% in July 2024.

-Analy Analysis: The total amount of vacant units in Merthyr Tydfil Town Centre was 13.25% in September 2023, while is an improvement on the 14.4% recorded in the previous monitoring period.
-Additionally, this is believed the Welsh Average of 16.9% (according to the Welsh Retail Consortium and Local Data Composition of the 2nd Quarter of 2023).
-Despite this, the Welsh vacancy rate remains the second highes the UK. period.
-Additionally, this is below um and Local Data Company, Actio n: Development plan policies are be There is no cause for review. ing implemented effectively.
+The total amount of vacant units in Merthyr Tydfil Town Centre was 15.9% in July 2024, which is an increase on the 13.25% recorded in the previous monitoring period.
+This is, however, below the Welsh Average of 16.9% (in 2024, according to the Welsh Retail Consortium and Local Data Company).
+Despite this, the Welsh vacancy rate remains the second highest in the UK.

+Action: Development plan policies are being implemented effectively.
+There is no cause for review

-Indicator Target Outcome: Trigger Point 14.6 Local Town Centre Health Check: Percentage of retail units in the Primary Shopping Area (PSA).
+Indicator Target Outcome: Trigger Point

+14.6 Local Town Centre Health Check: Percentage of retail units in the Primary Shopping Area (PSA).
 Maintain at least 75% of the commercial units at street level within the PSA as A1 in accordance with Policy EcW5.
 Percentage drops below 75% in any 1 year.

+Perfo Performance Outcome:

-Perfo rmance Outcome: Adop otion Previous data AMR 2022 - 2023 The percentage of retail units in the Primary Shopping Area (PSA) was 86.5% at March 2019.
-The percentage of retail units in the Primary Shopping Area (PSA) during the monitoring period was 74.3%.
+Adop otion Previous data AMR 2023 - 2024

+The percentage of retail units in the Primary Shopping Area (PSA) was 86.5% at March 2019.
 The percentage of retail units in the Primary Shopping Area (PSA) during the monitoring period was 71.8%.
+The percentage of retail units in the Primary Shopping Area (PSA) during the monitoring period was 76%.

+Anglysis:

-Anal ysis: com Whilst the percentage rate is below the trigger point it reflects the aims of PPW11 to diversify retail an commercial centres to adapt to future retail trends so that they can continue to meet their loc community needs and achieve attractive and viable centres. - Actio on: Further research required as the indicator is suggesting the LDP Policies are not being as effective as they should.
+The percentage rate is just above the trigger point.
+As such, it reflects the aims of PPW11 to maintain a significant majority of A1 uses in the PSA, while also providing diverse retail and commercial centres to adapt to future retail trends so that they can continue to meet their local community needs and achieve attractive and viable centres.